lucashabersaat/rosas_road_segmentation/README.md

 #### Add Hyperparameters

-To add more hyperparameters to the logger, add them to the `hyper_parameter` dictionary in the LitBase constructor.
+To add more hyperparameters to the logger,
+- add them to the `hyper_parameter` dictionary in the LitBase constructor It gets a bit more tricky, if it's a parameter for the data module.

 ### Preprocessing